Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/1-1-WebApp-BgWorker/README.md

 dotnet sql-cache create "Data Source=<Your-DB-connection-string>" dbo <table-name-to-be-created>
 ```

-Example (note that the command can't have the escape `\` character in the connection string ):
+Example (note that the command can't have the escape character `\` in the connection string):

 ```shell
 dotnet sql-cache create "Data Source=(localdb)\MSSQLLocalDB;Initial Catalog=MsalTokenCacheDatabase;Integrated Security=True;" dbo TokenCache
 ```

+### Storing the token cache on Redis

+>NOTE: If you are storing the token cache on SQL Server, you can skip this step.

+If you are storing the distributed token cache on Redis, you will need to modify the *BackgroundWorker* `Program.cs` file, and *WebAPI* `Startup.cs` file:

+- Open the file `Program.cs`
+  - Comment the section named **SQL SERVER CONFIG**
+  - Uncomment the section named **REDIS CONFIG**
+- Open the file `Startup.cs`
+  - Comment the section named **SQL SERVER CONFIG**
+  - Uncomment the section named **REDIS CONFIG**

 ## Step 5: Run the sample